eduardo-antunes/plainline/README.md

 * `filetype`: filetype for the current buffer;
 * `fileformat`: fileformat for the current buffer, if it's not unix;
 * `percentage`: percentage of the buffer that has been scrolled down;
-* `position`: position of the cursor with the buffer.
+* `position`: position of the cursor within the buffer.

 The `name_only` and `path_only` providers apply a cleaning function to their respective pieces of information.
 The idea behind that is to reduce visual